aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xmp-metadata-manipulation/add-array-items/_index.md

 We create a stream for the modified EPS file.
 Using a different filename (`xmp3_changed.eps`) keeps the original file untouched.

-## Step 5: Save the Document with Updated XMP Metadata
+## Step 5: save the document with updated XMP metadata
 ```java
 // Save document with changed XMP metadata
 try {